Part 1 – Information & Preparation

 - All free edges (perimeters, terminations adjoining cove base or control/expansion joints, or along gutters or drains) require ‘keyed in’ extra anchor to distribute mechanical and thermal stresses.
 This can be achieved using a chipping hammer or saw.

 - All expansion joints must be exposed through the system.
 Control joints (saw cuts) and cold joints should also ideally be exposed through the Perdure UMC but may be overlaid if the facility owner accepts that future telegraphing cracks may develop if expansion/contraction movement occurs in the substrate joint.
-To overlay a control joint, fill with rigid epoxy (Perdure EJF), Perdure UMC-SL or Perdure UMC-CO.
+To overlay a control joint, fill with rigid epoxy (Perdure EJF), Perdure UMC SL or Perdure UMC SC.
 Consult with your technical representative on use of flexible epoxy crack isolation membrane as a surface treatment over filled control joints and cold joints.
 Do not overlay expansion joints.

 - Cracks: Route cracks larger than 1/16" and fill with rigid epoxy, Perdure UMC-SL or CO and reinforce with minimum 12" wide fiberglass cloth.
 Consult with your technical representative on use of flexible epoxy crack isolation membrane as a surface treatment over filled cracks.